4. Housing Complaints and Feedback

 Anyone can make a complaint on your behalf, if you are unable to do so.
 They will need signed authorisation from you.

-Housing complaints can be made in writing by letter, or via our Housing complaints form.
-You can also call us, visit us in person or arrange a visit to your home using the contact details below.
+Housing complaints can be made in writing by letter, email, or via our Housing complaints form.
+You can also call us, visit us in person at the Council Offices, on social media, via our housing drop-in surgeries, or arrange a visit to your home using the contact details below.

 Stage One - Investigation of your complaint

-We will acknowledge your corporate complaint within five working days.
+We will acknowledge your housing complaint within five working days.
 A Department Lead will investigate and respond within 10 working days.
-We may extend this if the investigation is complex.
+We may extend this by 10 working days if the investigation is complex.
+We will normally respond within the additional 10 day extended deadline unless there are exceptional circumstances.

 Stage Two – Independent review of your complaint

 If you remain dissatisfied after our Stage One investigation, you can request an escalation where a new senior officer will conduct an independent review.
+We will log your escalation to the complaint within 5 working days.
 Your request must be made within 3 months of the resolution of the Stage One complaint.
 We will complete a Stage Two review within 20 working days and send you a final response.
-This timescale may be extended if the investigation is complex.
+This timescale may be extended if the investigation is complex by 10 working days.
+We will normally respond within the additional 10 day extended deadline unless there are exceptional circumstances.

-Before we carry out a Stage Two review, you will need to explain to us why you remain dissatisfied and why you are requesting a review.
+Before we carry out a Stage Two review, please explain to us why you remain dissatisfied and why you are requesting a review.
 Dissatisfaction with the outcome of your complaint will not be sufficient.
 We will require evidence of any errors, inaccuracies in our findings or evidence of factually incorrect statements.

 After your complaint